 Aon Edge Flood Insurance Review: From an Industry Expert on Home Insurance

-Aon Edge is strictly focused on selling private flood insurance to single-family residential homeowners.
+Aon Edge offers private flood insurance to single-family residential homeowners.
 Aon Edge flood products are an alternative to federally-sponsored coverage through the National Flood Insurance Program (NFIP).
 Homeowners in nearly all 50 U.S. states (excluding AK, DC, HI, and KY) may opt for three different levels of customizable flood protection.
 Aon Edge flood insurance is available whether you live in higher-risk coastal areas or lower-risk, non-mandatory flood zones.
-Aon Edge is sold through appointed insurance agents throughout the country.
+Appointed insurance agents throughout the country offer the Aon Edge private flood product.

 Aon Edge considers its flood protection plans as being a game-changer in the flood insurance market.
 An Aon Edge agent or broker can provide 1-minute online quoting and simplified underwriting (only 12 questions) that skips photos or elevation certificates.
 Plus, Aon Edge is known to be accepted by more than 3,000 mortgage lenders and has no policy waiting periods.
 Perhaps the most enticing part of Aon Edge is the potential of saving as much as 40% in premiums by moving away from an NFIP policy.